Charitable lottery regulations in Canada

 Running a 50/50 draw, prize raffle, or some other fundraising lottery in Canada?
 You need to play by the rules — or risk it all getting shut down.

-If you want to run an online raffle in Canada, you must apply for a provincial lottery license from the proper licensing body.
-No license, no raffle.
+If you want to run an online raffle in Canada, you must apply for a provincial lottery licence from the proper licensing body.
+No licence, no raffle.

 What’s considered a charitable lottery?